I went from 8 cups of coffee every day down to 1 (and some days, none!). Here’s why and how I broke my caffeine addiction.

 And yet another classification comes from the Johns Hopkins Psychiatry Guide called “Caffeine Use Disorder”, which refers to a “disruptive, problematic pattern of caffeine use leading to clinically significant impairment or distress.
 Common features of the disorder include overuse, inability to quit, withdrawal symptoms, craving, tolerance, and continuing to use despite problems.”

-That 100% sounds like what I experience over the last year with my coffee intake.
+That 100% sounds like what I was experiencing over that year with my coffee intake.

 So, yes, the scientific community has different definitions and different opinions on the addiction level of caffeine, but if you’re reading this post, you probably do believe that caffeine and coffee is addicting.
 And while there is research to show that coffee does have some solid health benefits, I’m going to focus on the benefits of reducing coffee intake in this post.